Nitrokey/nitrokey-documentation/storage/linux/firmware-update.rst

    sudo dfu-programmer at32uc3a3256s launch
    # versions <0.7 of dfu-programmer use "start" instead of "launch"

-whereas “firmware.hex” is the file you have downloaded in step 2.
+whereas “firmware.hex” needs to be the path and file name of the firmware which you downloaded in step 2.